zilexa/Homeserver/backup-strategy/backupstrategy.md

 ## The 3-tier Backup Strategy outline
 ### 1. disk protection
-To protect against disk failure, snapraid is used to protect essential data & largest data folders.
+To protect against disk failure, SnapRAID is used to protect essential data & largest data folders.
   - It does not duplicate files to a backup location, instead it will calculate parity for the selected subvolumes.
   - This way with a single parity disk you can protect 4 data disks against single-disk failure.
   - Parity is updated/synced on a schedule that you choose (once a day at night or every 6 hrs).
   - The downside of scheduled parity versus realtime (like traditional raid): described [here](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs).
 Snapraid-btrfs leverages the BTRFS filesystem to overcome that issue by creating a read-only snapshot and create parity of that instead of the live filesytem.
-Now, the live data can be modified between snapraid runs, but you will always be able to restore a subvolume to its latest state.
+Now, the live data can be modified between snapraid runs, but you will always be able to restore the last snapshot (entirely or per file).
 This is taken care of by `snapraid-btrfs` wrapper of `snapraid`.
-  - The `snapraid-btrfs-runner` script wraps around that to send email notifications.
+  - The `snapraid-btrfs-runner` script wraps around that just to send email notifications.
   - LIMITAION: you can only configure 1 subvolume per disk.
-If you store /Media and /Users on the same disk, the logical choice would be /Users.
-I now have disks that only contain /Media and disks that only contain /Users.
-This way Snapraid can protect them all.
+If you store /Media and /Users on the same disk, the logical choice would be to protect /Users with SnapRAID.
+  - Since /Media can contain huge files (movies, seasons in 4K) that often change, you might not want to snapshot that subvolume at all, as it will cost you more storage.

 ### 2. Timeline backups
 The most flexible tool for backups that requires zero integration into the system is btrbk.
-Alternatives: Snapper, does not do backups, only snapshots and creates them against logic within the snapshotted subvolume.
-Timeshift is very user friendly but again only snapshots, does not take care of backing up to other location.
-Timeshift is recommended for laptops and personal computers.
+Alternatives: 1) Snapper, does not do backups, only snapshots and creates them against logic within the snapshotted subvolume.
+2)Timeshift is very user friendly but again only snapshots, does not take care of backing up to other location.
+Timeshift is recommended for laptops and personal computers, to protect the system drive.
 With [btrbk](https://digint.ch/btrbk):
 - The system subvolumes (`/`, `/docker`, `/home`) and subvolumes on data disks (`/Users`) can be snapshotted with a chosen retention policy on their respective disks in a root folder (for example `/mnt/disks/data1/.timeline`).
 - In addition, using BTRFS native send/receive mechanism the snapshots are efficiently and securely copied to a seperate backup disk (`mnt/disks/backup1`).